 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I'm surprised to still see people lament when they learn that CF8's server monitor does not run on CF8 Standard, or that it doesn't run at all against CF 6 or 7.
+And I may revise the content as necessary.I'm surprised to still see people lament when they learn that CF8's server monitor does not run on CF8 Standard, or that it doesn't run at all against CF 6 or 7.
 My surprise is that their comments often make no mention of being aware of alternatives.
 On one list, someone said they might even be willing to pay double CF Standard's price to get monitoring in Standard.
 They just didn't like paying 6 times more (for Enterprise).

 Well here's the thing: you can indeed get CF server monitoring, whether added to CF8 or made available in CF 6 or 7, and for far less than even double the cost of CF Standard.
 Some of you know where I'm going, but in case it needs to be said...